The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection: Local Group satellites

-We also note that, had we chosen larger masses for our LG primaries, our simulations would have likely formed a much larger number of bright satellites than observed.
+We also note that, had we chosen larger masses for our LG primaries, consistent with the timing argument and abundance matching, our simulations would have likely formed a much larger number of bright satellites than observed.
 For example, for a virial mass of $\sim 2 \times 10^{12}\Msun$ (the value estimated for the MW by abundance-matching analyses; see the upward arrow in Fig.~\ref{FigNSats}) our simulations give, on average, $25$ satellites brighter than $M_V=-8$ and $15$ satellites brighter than $M_V=-9.5$.
 These are well in excess of the $12$ and $8$ satellites, respectively, found in the halo of the MW.
 The same conclusion applies to M31, where abundance matching suggests a halo mass of order $7\times 10^{12}\Msun$.
 It is clear from Fig.~\ref{FigNSats} that our simulations would have produced a number of satellites well in excess of that observed around M31 for a halo as massive as that.

-Satellite numbers are, of course, sensitive to our choice of galaxy formation model, and it would be possible, in principle, to reduce the number of bright satellites by reducing the overall galaxy formation efficiency in low-mass halos.
+The correlation between host virial mass and satellite number is, of course, sensitive to our choice of galaxy formation model, and it would be possible, in principle, to reduce the number of bright satellites by reducing the overall galaxy formation efficiency in low-mass halos.
 It is interesting that the same galaxy formation model able to reproduce the galaxy stellar mass function in large cosmological volumes \citep{Schaye2015} can reproduce, without further tuning, the number of satellites in the { APOSTLE} resimulations.